AmeriCares: History

 Robert Macauley founded Americares in New Canaan, Connecticut in 1979.
 It was then relocated to its current location in Stamford, Connecticut.

 In 1981, Pope John Paul II asked Macauley to raise funds that would provide medicine, clothing and other supplies for people suffering under martial law in Poland.
 In March 1982, the first airlift delivered $2.4 million worth of medicine and supplies to Poland.
 This marked the first official mission of the organization.

 In 1993, AmeriCares was rated "the Best Charity in America" by Money.

 Leadership

-Macauley served as the CEO of AmeriCares from 1979 to 2002 and chairman of the board until his death caused by emphysema in 2010.
+Macauley was the CEO of AmeriCares from 1979 to 2002 and chairman of the board until his death caused by emphysema in 2010.

-Michael J. Nyenhuis served as CEO from 2014 until March 2020, when he was succeeded by Christine Squires.
+Michael J. Nyenhuis was CEO from 2014 until March 2020, when he was succeeded by Christine Squires.

 AmeriCares announced in 2020 that former executive vice president and chief development officer Christine Squires has superseded Nyenhuis as CEO of the AmeriCares Foundation.

-Jerry Leamon has served as the chairman of the board of AmeriCares Foundation.
-Leamon joined the AmeriCares board in 2005 and was elected chairman in 2015.
+Jerry Leamon is chairman of AmeriCares Foundation.
+Leamon joined the board in 2005 and was elected chairman in 2015.
 He retired from the Deloitte network in 2012 as global managing director responsible for client and market-facing programs.